Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

-A further practical consideration is that $D$ is clearly unknown when identifying candidate lensed NS-NS mergers in low latency, when (following their practice in their third run) LIGO announce estimates of $\tD$, sky localisation, and the probability that one of the compact objects occupies the lower mass gap at $3<\tm<5\,\rm M_\odot$, $\pgap$.
-To deal with this, we rephrase Equation~\ref{eqn:mfobs} in terms of a $k$-corrections, $k(\tz,z)$, as a convenient way to capture the uncertainty arising from unknown $D$.
+{Nevertheless}, $D$ is clearly unknown when identifying candidate lensed NS-NS mergers in low latency, when the LVK collaboration announces estimates of $\tD$, sky localisation posteriors, and the probability that one of the compact objects occupies the lower mass gap at $3<\tm<5\,\rm M_\odot$, $\pgap$. {We therefore} introduce a $k$-correction, $k(\tz,z,\lambda)$, as a convenient way to capture the uncertainty arising from unknown $D$.
 We write $\mfint(z)$ in terms of the apparent magnitudes the kilonova would have if it was located at $\tz$, $\mfint(\tz)$, a term to account for the inverse square law that recognises the impact of the difference between $\tD$ and $D$, and the $k$-correction that accounts for the different amounts of redshifting of the rest frame spectrum:

 and then subsitute Equation~\ref{eqn:mfint} in to Equation~\ref{eqn:mfobs} to obtain the following simple equation: